DM1122/Aristotle/README.md

 1. Ensure no one works on the same file at the same time.
 1. Git pull before beginning any new work.
 1. Git push only when you're certain the code runs clean.
 1. DO NOT put senstive keys or information in the source code.
+Use `.env` file along with decouple.